sleepingkingstudios/incunabulum/systems/5e/feats.md

 *Bloodline*

 The power of the winds flows through your veins.
+You gain the following benefits:

-Increase your Dexterity, Constitution, or Intelligence score by +2, to a maximum of 20, **or** increase two of those scores by +1 each, to a maximum of 20.
+- Increase your Dexterity, Constitution, or Intelligence score by +2, to a maximum of 20, **or** increase two of those scores by +1 each, to a maximum of 20.
+- You learn the TBD cantrip.

 Additionally, choose one of the following benefits: